ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 along with the transport properties and security parameters needed for Protocol Stack selection, before the Rendezvous() Action is initiated.

-The Rendezvous() Action causes the caller to listen on the Local Endpoint candidates for an incoming Connection from the Remote Endpoint candidates, while also simultaneously trying to establish a Connection from the Local Endpoint candidates to the Remote Endpoint candidates.
+The Rendezvous() Action listens on the Local Endpoint candidates for an incoming Connection from the Remote Endpoint candidates, while also simultaneously trying to establish a Connection from the Local Endpoint candidates to the Remote Endpoint candidates.